John Bowerman – Honorary President

 He learned his skills on the sticks with the WMAC training scheme (thanks John D and all), and now mixes foamies, ARTFs and balsa-bashed models with either electric or IC power in a rush to catch up with those lost years.

-Until a couple of years ago Martin was a very active member (indeed serving on our committee as Safety Officer) but sadly work commitments tend to get in the way more than he would like, curtailing his activities somewhat.
+Until a few years ago Martin was a very active member (indeed serving on our committee as Safety Officer) but sadly work commitments tend to get in the way more than he would like, curtailing his activities somewhat.
 Roll on retirement!

 Jim’s first foray into aero-modelling was as a teenager when he built a Keil Kraft Ajax rubber model.
 He then progressed to control line with an ED 2.46 up front, which he still has.
 Joining the Royal Air Force, he rested from modelling for three years, then with a friend built a Black Chiffon team racer just for fun.
 A couple of years spent in Aden again with no modelling, but when back in UK he got into radio with MacGregor single channel Rx & Tx built from a kit.